johanley/special-relativity-core/README.md

 ```
 This confuses me.
 It seems like the breakdown of two boosts = boost + rotation no longer needs the rotation.

+**Silberstein described the rotational aspect of non-collinear boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
+Thomas and Wigner came much later.

+**The geometry of an object (for example, the direction in which a stick is pointing) is affected by both regular flattening and the Silberstein rotation.**
+You need to be careful not to confuse the two effects.

 **Terrell's paper *Invisibility of the Lorentz Contraction* (1959) seems to be of low quality.**
 He simply asserts that the geometry is that of a rotation.
 He seems to be incorrect.